XiaoXiao-Woo/PanCollection/README.md

 * NVIDIA GPU + CUDA
 * Run `python setup.py develop`

-Note: Our project is based on MMCV, but you needn't install it currently.
+Note: Our project is based on MMCV, but you needn't to install it currently.

 ## Quick Start
 **Step0.** set your Python environment.